hehelego/oops-EFonline/README.md

 ## description

-a python script that helps you to pass EF online coures exercies efficiently.
+a python script that helps you to pass EF online exercises efficiently.

 ## dependencies